Online-power-measurement-system/Logbook/_posts/2017/2018-02-01-hello-world.md

 tag: words
 ---

 Hello world!
-This is the first try of our project
+This is the first try of our group.